 Fraser’s Life During Trial

 While behind bars and awaiting trial for Steinhart’s murder, Fraser made outrageous confessions to other inmates, telling them about the multiple killings, which later resulted in his capture.
-He also made mention that a witness also tied him to Natasha’s disappearance.
+He also made mention that a witness tied him to Natasha’s disappearance.

 The trial was supposed to be held in April 2003.
 Eight days into that trial, Rutledge, who was the deputy director of public prosecutions at that time, made several announcements.
-In the end, the judge addressed the court, stripping Fraser of all of Natasha’s murder allegations, as Natasha was still alive.
+At the end, the judge addressed the court, stripping Fraser of all of Natasha’s murder allegations, as Natasha was still alive.

 Natasha’s Secret Life